 To plan and test your business idea, we’ll give you flexible one-to-one support to get started with market research, writing your business plan and considering finance.
 You could even gain a Level 2 certificate once your business plan is finished.

-This is the time we'll also tell you more about ‘Will it Work’ grants of up to £250 to test if your business is viable.
+This is the time we'll also tell you more about ‘Will it Work’ grants to test if your business is viable.

 Stage 4: Launch